Skip to main content

 Degrees

-• PhD, Education/Sport and Exercise Psychology, University of Tennessee
+• Ph.D., Education with Emphasis in Sport Psychology, University of Tennessee

 Areas of Expertise

-• Use of guided imagery in sport and exercise settings, overall well-being and managing health behavior
+• Guided imagery in sport and exercise settings, overall well-being and managing health behavior

 Research Interests

-• Guided imagery as a mind-body technique to assist with health behavior change
+• Guided imagery in sport and for health behavior change

-• Testing interventions that simultaneously address multiple health behavior
+• Testing interventions that simultaneously address multiple health behaviors

 Committees and Memberships